 Whether selling an owner-operated small business, a middle market business or a large company with multiple locations, selling a business is a complex process that requires a special set of skills.
 Our client companies are presented to potential buyers in a confidential manner, allowing sellers to run their day-to-day business while we look for a suitable buyer.

 Georgia requires a real estate license for business brokerage.
 Our brokers are licensed through the Georgia Real Estate Commission.
 Our firm is a licensed real estate brokerage.
 Greg DeFoor and Tim Greene have both been recipients of a Georgia Association of Business Brokers Multi-Million Dollar Club award and recognized as a top five producer.
 They have represented and advised clients in numerous transactions of various sizes.

 Business Sales – Mergers & Acquisitions

-We specialize in the sale of privately owned businesses from small, owner-operated businesses to mid-sized corporate entities.
-Our capabilities allow us to competently represent businesses with transaction prices from $500,000 to $20,000,000.
+We specialize in the sale of privately owned businesses from small, owner-operated businesses to mid-sized corporate entities with executive managers.
+Our capabilities allow us to competently represent privately owned businesses with annual revenue from $1,000,000 and $10,000,000.
 Our capabilities allow us to competently represent businesses above or below that price range.
-We understand what is needed to represent your business in the business transaction marketplace.
-We analyze each project, large or small, based on our respective skill sets and whether or not we can adequately represent our client.
+We understand what is needed to represent your business in the business transaction marketplace and analyze each project, large or small, based on our respective skill sets and whether or not we can adequately represent our client.
 We represent our sellers to individual buyers, investment groups and corporate acquirers.

 Individual buyers typically look for businesses with SDE (Seller’s Discretionary Earnings) from low to mid six figures.
 Institutional buyers typically look for businesses with EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) from mid six figures to several million dollars.
 EBITDA calculations typically include a deduction for an executive manager to run the day-to-day operations of the company.
 Most companies with higher earnings are acquired by investors rather than owner-operators.

 We provide representation and consulting services related to business acquisitions and transaction support.

 How Much Would My Business Sell For?